nanopore-wgs-consortium/NA12878/README.md

 | FAF01253 | 83756522   | 28/11/16 12:54 | Bham    | Cells      | [FASTQ](http://s3.climb.ac.uk/nanopore-human-wgs/83756522-FAF01253.fastq.gz)   |
 | FAB49914 | 3775529215 | 28/11/16 16:30 | Notts   | Cells      | [FASTQ](http://s3.climb.ac.uk/nanopore-human-wgs/3775529215-FAB49914.fastq.gz) |
 | FAB45271 | 152889212  | 28/11/16 16:36 | Notts   | Cells      | [FASTQ](http://s3.climb.ac.uk/nanopore-human-wgs/152889212-FAB45271.fastq.gz)  |

+# Acknowledgements

+We would like to acknowledge the support of Oxford Nanopore Technologies in generating this dataset, with particular thanks to Rosemary Dokos, Oliver Hartwell, Jonathan Pugh and Clive Brown.
+We would like to thank Radoslaw Poplawski and Simon Thompson for technical assistance with configuration and optimising of the CLIMB platform file system.

 # Contact